top of page

 Bronze

-Where sculpture has led me, is almost unfathomable.
-Creating sculpture just feels like a legacy that is so much more permanent than paint, created from near indestructible materials that will be around for much much longer than I will be, and celebrating subjects often so revered and indeed worshipped, often by those who are so close to them... is a difficult thing to get your head around, to be responsible for creating something of that magnitude.
+Where sculpture has led me, is almost unfathomable, and just feels like a legacy that is so much more permanent than paint.
+Creations from near indestructible materials that will be around for a lot longer than I will be, and celebrating subjects often so revered, even worshipped, is a difficult thing to get your head around, to be trusted with creating something of that magnitude.
+For McLaren to commission a decade long project to celebrate their iconic world champion drivers in life-size bronze, and Lamborghini’s bull to stand outside of their St’Agata HQ... it’s been a hell of a journey since that boy with an AirFix MP4/4 and a Countach poster on his wall!
+But at the same time, that’s exactly why we’re here.
 I may well have already created my most renowned work – indeed although I will never rest from furthering what I do, I think that's fairly likely actually.
-But then I never saw that career defining epiphany coming either, that led me to create Senna 'Eau Rouge'.
+But then again, I never saw that career defining epiphany coming either, that led me to create Senna 'Eau Rouge'.
 Inadvertently at first, I appear to have carved my own niche and a renewed self-styled role to celebrate the history of F1 in sculpture.
-Each statue is 12-18 months' work from concept to realisation, together with the leading artistic bronze foundry in the world, Pangolin Editions.
-Each one is usually created in three limited edition scales: Life-size, 60% (F1 wind tunnel development scale) and 20%.
+My perspective since has gradually shifted, around what I’m doing and why.
+Not only do exceptional people deserve only the most exceptional effigies, but the boundaries of what is generally expected with motorsport sculpture need to be pushed too.
+Many motorsport fans profess to not be interested in art, yet I am more and more convinced that this is predominantly a limitation of the art that’s found them, rather than their appreciation of it.

 Senna Eau Rouge